Values of π(x) and Δ(x) for various x's

 Here you can see the plot of π(x) (the purple line) compared to the blue line of

-\operatorname{R}(x) - \frac{1}{\ln x} + \frac{1}{\pi} \arctan \frac{\pi}{\ln x}
+\mathrm{R}(x) - \frac{1}{\ln x} + \frac{1}{\pi}\arctan\frac{\pi}{\ln x}

 The difference between these two heuristically oscillates with an amplitude of about